parrt/msds501/projects/enron.md

 * `'arnold@enron.com` &rightarrow; `arnold@enron.com`
 * `'.'delaney@enron.com` &rightarrow; `delaney@enron.com`

 As a final detail, the date strings contained in the email messages must be converted to `datetime` objects and then stripped to just plain dates.
 (See the sample data frame above.)
-I found the easiest way was to add date strings to the data frame and then use pandas to convert to a play date object.
+I found the easiest way was to add date strings to the data frame and then use pandas to convert to a plain date object.
 Here are the appropriate column datatypes:

 ```
  #   Column      Dtype